-Is Katy Perry Performing At The 2017 Victoria's Secret Fashion Show?
-There May Be An Issue
+Katy Perry Might Not Be Performing At The 2017 VS Fashion Show For An Insane Reason

 The 2017 Victoria's Secret Fashion Show is almost here, and you know what that means: beautiful models traipsing down a runway and world-class performers taking the stage to sing their hearts out.
 This year, the show takes place in Shanghai, China, and will undoubtedly be fierce.
 But recently, some controversy indicates that Katy Perry, who is scheduled to perform at the show, has reportedly been banned from the country.
 If she isn't allowed entry to Shanghai, that leads all of us to wonder: Is Katy Perry performing at the 2017 Victoria's Secret Fashion Show?

 Before we can figure that out, the first thing that needs to be discussed is why she was reportedly banned from China to begin with.
 According to Page Six, Perry stirred up trouble back in 2015, when she wore a sunflower dress to her show in Taipei.
 The sunflower has been adopted as a symbol to anti-China protestors, so her wardrobe was reportedly considered offensive to the country of China.
 According to reports, she then caused further outrage by waving a Taiwanese flag around during her show, indicating the singer's support for a place that has long been seeking their independence from China.
 Elite Daily reached out to Perry's team for confirmation of this report, but did not hear back in time of publication.